How to return your form

 You can cancel your postal vote up to 5pm, 11 working days before an election.
 Your cancellation must be made in writing to email@example.com or by post to Electoral Services, Elmbridge Borough Council, Civic Centre, High Street, Esher, Surrey, KT10 9SD

 When you receive your postal vote, read the instructions carefully.
-Your postal vote includes your ballot paper and a postal voting statement.
-Complete all of these and return them straight away.
-We need to receive your postal vote by 10pm on election day.
-You can hand it into any polling station within the electoral area if you miss the post on election day, or hand it into the Civic Centre, High Street, Esher.
+Your postal vote includes the ballot paper and a postal voting statement.
+Complete both of these and return them straight away.
+Completed postal votes need to be returned to the Returning Officer by 10pm on election day.
+If you miss the post you can hand your completed postal vote into your polling station or the Civic Centre in Esher.

-If you need help to vote, you can ask someone you know or get independent help by calling Electoral Services on 01372 474181/2/3.
+If you need help to vote, you can ask someone you know or get independent help by contacting 01372 474474.